 Exposure can also affect size…some plants, when placed in a shadier than preferred site, will grow less dense, but much lankier than usual.
-Your pruning style will also affect mature size and thus spacing; for instance, some boxwood can be sheared tightly to occupy an area as small as one foot, or loosely in a natural form to occupy a two or three foot diameter space.
+Your pruning style will also affect mature size and thus spacing; for instance, the boxwood can be sheared tightly to occupy an area as small as one foot, or loosely in a natural form to occupy a two feet diameter space.

 When placing plants near a structure, think of future maintenance and repair work that may need to be done.
 In my experience, painters and other tradesmen are not especially cautious around plants – give them plenty of room to work!
 Though plants may be used to hide gas, electric and other utilities, be sure to leave plenty of room for access.

-Don’t forget to consider mature height also…many arborists keep quite busy just topping or removing trees that should not have been planted in a particular location -especially under or near utility lines.
+Don’t forget to consider mature height also…many arborists keep quite busy just topping or removing trees that shouldn’t have been planted in a particular location – especially under or near utility lines.

 Another common mistake related to placement is not considering the primary views of the landscape – we can design the most aesthetically pleasing beds, but if they’re not visible from main viewing areas, what’s the point?
 For “curb appeal”, design with a view from the street – this will raise your property value if done well.